Marine Stings and Scrapes in Children: Care Instructions

 • Apply more petroleum jelly and replace the bandage as needed.

-• Ask the doctor about giving your child an over-the-counter antihistamine to help calm the itching.
-Or you can apply 1% hydrocortisone cream.
-Be safe with medicines.
+Ask the doctor about using these medicines to help with itching.
 Read and follow all instructions on the label.
 Talk to your doctor before giving these medicines if your child is under 2 years old.

 When should you call for help?